Music Composition Bachelor's Degree Program

 • Utilize dynamics, articulation, phrasing, and other expressive techniques to convey the text's meaning and emotion

-• Understand and apply knowledge of vocal ranges and timbres, writing appropriately for different voice types (soprano, alto, tenor, bass)
+• Apply knowledge of vocal ranges and timbres, writing appropriately for different voice types (soprano, alto, tenor, bass)

 • Create balanced and effective vocal arrangements that consider the unique qualities of each voice part